 By: Kristin Pekoll, OIF Assistant Director

 Libraries, bookstores and the broader public have been celebrating June as National Lesbian and Gay Book Month since the early 1990s.
-In 2015, ALA’s Office for Diversity, Literacy, and Outreach Services (ODLOS) and the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) continued the nationwide celebration with GLBT Book Month, to recognize the authors and writings that reflect the lives and experiences of the gay, lesbian, bisexual, and transgender community.
+In 2015, ALA’s Office for Diversity, Literacy, and Outreach Services (ODLOS) and the Rainbow Round Table (RRT) continued the nationwide celebration with GLBT Book Month, to recognize the authors and writings that reflect the lives and experiences of the gay, lesbian, bisexual, and transgender community.

 Pride Services and Materials at the Library